kaieberl/pdf2audiobook/README.md

 ## Future work
 - hold out figure descriptions until the current paragraph is finished
 - include previous and successive element in labelling feature set
-- switch to Adobe Document API for text element extraction (is also free up to 500 PDF operations per month), but detects text more reliably